osuosl/timesync/source/draft_api.rst

 An object's deleted status is indicated by setting its ``deleted_at`` to the time of deletion; if the value is null, the object is not deleted.
 Only the most recent revision is set.
-In addition, activities and projects have their ``slugs`` set to null, in order to allow these slugs to be reused by future objects.
+In addition, activities and projects have their ``slugs`` removed, in order to allow these slugs to be reused by future objects.

 Unfortunately, this means that it is impossible to request or update a project or activity